Former East County teacher arrested on multiple counts of sexual assault

-SAN DIEGO — A former teacher at Christian High School in El Cajon was arrested for multiple counts of sexual assault and sexual assault with a minor, authorities announced Friday.
+SAN DIEGO — A former teacher at Christian High School in El Cajon was arrested for multiple counts of sexual assault , authorities announced Friday.

 Dustin Sniff, 38, who has also used the name Dustin Stevens, was arrested Wednesday, according to Lt.
 Chad Boudreau with the San Diego County Sheriff’s Department.